 While the crowdfunding industry grows, the competition does too.
-If you’re running your campaign on Kickstarter or Indiegogo, why should people pledge for you and not the hundreds of other projects in the same niche?
+If you’re running your campaign on Indiegogo, why should people pledge for you and not the hundreds of other projects in the same niche?

 That’s where crowdfunding rewards come in.
 Your campaign may have a lot in common with another project, but if your rewards are backer-centric, you’ll get better results.
 Why is that?

 Let’s shine some light on the psychology behind crowdfunding rewards and why low stocks urge people to act faster.

 Why Do Crowdfunding Stock Levels Work?

 We all like to be rewarded because it’s part of who we are as humans.
 When we get a reward, our brain releases ‘happy hormones that encourage us to do more of what got us the reward in the first place.

 Suppose you want to buy a shirt that costs $30.
 You spotted it in the shop window, and now you’re home contemplating if you want to buy it or not.
 Buying the shirt will definitely bring you joy.

 However, the next day, the shop announces a 50% sale.
 Now, you’re getting the shirt the same shirt for $15.
 While the price is halved, your joy is doubled.
 In business terms, this strategy is called incentive marketing, and it’s also used in crowdfunding.

 What is Incentive Marketing?